-Xabier Agirre Aranburu works at the heart of the International Criminal Court (ICC) in The Hague, investigating crimes against humanity in the Central African Republic, Darfur, the Democratic Republic of the Congo, and Uganda.
+Xabier Agirre Aranburu works at the heart of the International Criminal Court (ICC) in The Hague, investigating crimes against humanity in multiple situations around the world.
 As a senior analyst in the Office of the Prosecutor, he reviews and analyzes hundreds of witness statements, videos, pictures, and other evidence documenting atrocities committed by governments and criminal groups.

-The ICC was established in The Hague in 2002 as a permanent court to prosecute individuals for genocide, crimes against humanity, war crimes, and the crime of aggression.
+Xabier started working at the ICC in 2004, with the first team that set up the Office of the Prosecutor.
+As a permanent court founded in 2002, the ICC investigates and prosecutes individuals for genocide, crimes against humanity, war crimes, and the crime of aggression.
 The Hague houses more than 150 international legal organizations.

 "We work to solve the enigmas of crime using the highest standards of evidence," Xabier said.
-"We meet hundreds of victims and witnesses, including witnesses who once were members of criminal groups – it's fascinating work."
+"We collect all kinds of documents and data and we meet hundreds of victims and witnesses, including witnesses who once were members of criminal groups – it's fascinating work."

-Originally from Spain's Basque country, Xabier first arrived in The Hague in 1997 with a research grant from the Basque government.
-For more than six years, he worked for the UN International Criminal Tribunal for the former Yugoslavia, the court that indicted former Yugoslav President Slobodan Milošević.
+Originally from Spain's Basque country, Xabier first arrived in The Hague in 1997 to work for the UN International Criminal Tribunal for the former Yugoslavia (ICTY), the court that indicted former Yugoslav President Slobodan Milošević.

-Xabier also earned a doctorate in criminal law from the University of Freiburg in Freiburg, Germany.
+Xabier has contributed to multiple training programs around the world and he has lectured in a number of universities in the Americas and Europe.
 He returned to Notre Dame in 2009 to accept the Kroc Institute's Distinguished Alumni Award.